 The Special Conference on Applied Mathematical Problems (SCAMP) is an intensive summer program where academic visitors work with our research staff to address scientific problems arising in national security.
-CCR Princeton has run SCAMPs since the 1950s.
+CCR Princeton has run SCAMPs since 1964.
 Currently, SCAMP programs are hosted at three IDA centers, namely CCR Princeton, CCR La Jolla, and CCS Bowie.

 Typically, SCAMP visitors include a mix of new and returning participants, depending upon individual interest in the particular problem set.
 Those having an outstanding talent for our problems may also be invited to join our research staff.